igorkry/tnt4j-streams/README.md

 ### Uploading configuration data to ZooKeeper

 To upload files contained `TNT4J-Streams` configuration to ZooKeeper nodes there is utility called `ZKConfigInit`.
-It has those program
+It has these program
 arguments:
 * `-f:` - defines file reference containing uploader utility configuration.
 (Required)
 * `-c` - indicates to clean ZooKeeper nodes contained TNT4J-Streams configuration.
 (Optional)